LadyBiosphere/portfolio/README.md

 About this project
 =============
-Updated: Sunday the 27th of October 2016.
+Updated: Saturday the 29th of October 2016.

 I created this portfolio with intentions of showing it to future employers and clients.
 It showcases my latest digital projects, my work history and a bit about my education.